privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

 The signature for the GenerateBid binary is specified as proto objects.
 That means, the input to the GenerateBid binary will be a proto object and the output will be a proto object.
 The function signature looks like this -

 ```
+GenerateProtectedAudienceBid(
+  GenerateProtectedAudienceBidRequest) returns
-GenerateProtectedAudienceBid(GenerateProtectedAudienceBidRequest) returns (GenerateProtectedAudienceBidResponse)
+  (GenerateProtectedAudienceBidResponse)
 ```

 The definition for these high level protos along with nested types is specified in the [API code][160].
 This is different from the Javascript signature - the parameters and return values are encapsulated in high level proto objects.
 These differences are discussed as follows.

-###### GenerateProtectedAudienceBidRequest
+###### Arguments
+* `GenerateProtectedAudienceBidRequest`: This is the request object that encapsulates all the arguments for the generateBid() UDF (similar to the parameters in the JS spec for generateBid like interestGroup, deviceSignals, etc.).
 ```
 message GenerateProtectedAudienceBidRequest {
-  option (privacysandbox.apis.roma.app_api.v1.roma_mesg_annotation) = {description:
-      'Request to generateBid() UDF for a Protected Audience Interest Group. (similar to the'
-      ' parameters in the JS spec for generateBid) for a Protected Audience'
-      ' auction.'
-};

   ProtectedAudienceInterestGroup interest_group = 1 [(privacysandbox.apis.roma.app_api.v1.roma_field_annotation) = {description:
       'This will be prepared by the Bidding service based on the data received'
       ' in the BuyerInput from the device.'